 Provides information on the compatibility and stability of injectable drugs, contains data to some 350 drugs, includes references to the major refeece work "AHFS Drug Interaction", provides information regarding production, storage and use of injectable drugs.

 The Human Metabolome Database (HMDB) contains detailed information about small molecule metabolites found in the human body.

 HMDB is a resource dedicated to providing scientists with the most current and comprehensive coverage of the human metabolome and containing detailed information about small molecule metabolites found in the human body.
 It is intended to be used for applications in metabolomics, clinical chemistry, biomarker discovery and general education.
 The database is designed to contain or link three kinds of data: 1) chemical data, 2) clinical data, and 3) molecular biology/biochemistry data.

 The Index Nominum is a database for drugs, trade names, synonyms, chemical structures and therapeutic classes of substances, issued by the Swiss Pharmacists Association.

-Substance Name - Trade Name - Therapeutic Group - Manufacturer / Country - Synonyms - Pharmacopoeia name - Chemical name - Formula - CAS number - derivatives.
+Substances can be searched using the following criteria: substance name, trade name, therapeutic group, manufacturer / country, synonyms, pharmacopoeia name, chemical name, formula, CAS number and derivatives.
 Searching of the entire data set (full text) is also possible.
 For each substance the structural formula is shown.
-Information on trade names / generics, manufactures / countries, synonyms and Pharmacopoeia name of substance are available with a click.
+Information on trade names / generics, manufactures / countries, synonyms and pharmacopoeia name of substance are available with a click.
 For almost all manufacturers addresses of the offices in each country are given.